PrestaShop/prestashop.github.io/news/_posts/core-weekly/2015-05-05-prestashop-core-weekly-week-17-18.markdown

 ## Milestones

 The PSR-2 survey is still running, [give us your opinion](https://www.prestashop.com/forums/topic/434831-psr2-development-norm-for-prestashop/)!
-Give us your opinion!

 Of note among the merged PRs in the last two weeks:

  * In PR 2865, contributor gskema added a new method, Language::getIDs(), which returns an array of language IDs.
-Very useful for own you only need the language ID and not the whole language array.
+Very useful when you only need the language ID and not the whole language array.
 A lot of functions could be refactored by using this new method.
 Some lines could even lose foreach loops.
  * In PR 2891, core dev jeromenadaud updated Font Awesome to version 4.3.0 (from version 4.0.3).
  * In PR 2655, contributor PrestaEdit added a new Cart hook, named actionAfterDeleteProductInCart.
 Comment if you think "actionCartProductRemoveAfter" would be a better name!
  * In PR 2554, contributor PrestaEdit added a new Mail hook, named actionGetExtraMailTemplateVars.
 Comment if you think "actionMailSendTemplatesVariablesPrepareAfter" would be a better name!
- * In PR 2905, core dev julienboudreau introduced a much improvde invoice template!
+ * In PR 2905, core dev julienboudreau introduced a much improved invoice template!
 Let us know what you think of it!
  * In PR 2900, core dev jeromenadaud introduced a new check, to display a warning if the server uses a PHP version below 5.4.